klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 The `caver.klay.KIP7` makes it easy to interact with smart contract that implements KIP-7 on the Klaytn blockchain.

-This allows you to interact with smart contract that implements KIP-7 as if they were JavaScript objects.
+This allows you to interact with smart contract that implements KIP-7 as if it is a JavaScript object.

-The `caver.klay.KIP7` inherits [caver.klay.Contract](caver.klay.Contract.md) and is implemented for KIP-7 token contracts.
-This section describes only the additional implementations of the caver.klay.KIP7 for ease usage.
+The `caver.klay.KIP7` inherits [caver.klay.Contract](caver.klay.Contract.md) and implements KIP-7 token contracts.
+This section describes only the additional implementations of the caver.klay.KIP7 for ease to use.

 The abi and bytecode used in the caver.klay.KIP7 were implemented using the example of [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20).